groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/swap/web.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Swap Web File Pages in Java"
+    title_left: "Swap WEB File Pages in Java"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to swap, exchange and organize pages within a Web file by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to swap, exchange and organize pages within a WEB file by implementing a few easy steps.

         *   Initialise <mark>**SwapOptions**</mark> class to specify page numbers to exchange.
         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.